rpandox/C-programming_sem1-KEC/README.md

             # a program to accept temperature in Fahrenheit and convert it into degrees Celsius
         five
             # a program to read the radius of a circle and to compute its area and circumference.
 Use a symbolic constant to define the value of π.

+LABORATORY SESSON 2 - Selective Structures
+        one
+            # a program that reads a co-ordinate point of rectangle coordinate system and displays the
+            the appropriate message after checking where the point lies on the co-ordinate system. two
+            # a program to find the taxable amount of an employee.

+                a.
+No tax up to 1,00,000 per annual income
+                b.
+15% tax for 1,00,000 to 1,75,000 per annual income
+                c.
+25% tax for greater than 1,75,000 per annual income three
+            # a program to read a positive integer n and check weather a number is odd or even using switch case